Transverse forces and glassy liquids in infinite dimensions: Introduction

 The theoretical framework developed to obtain the aforementioned results makes liquids in high dimension a suitable testbench for the question we ask, namely how efficiently a given dynamics samples the Boltzmann distribution in a high dimensional rugged landscape.
 This challenging task is applicable for a wide set of topics going beyond structural glasses, ranging from protein folding to machine learning algorithms~\cite{futami2020accelerating, gao2020breaking}.

 In the present article, we evaluate the efficiency of transverse forces in liquids living in infinite-dimensions, explaining and expanding on results announced in a recent Letter~\cite{ghimenti2023sampling}.
 We use the diffusion constant to probe the relaxation dynamics and to quantify the effect of transverse forces.
 We analyze the resulting speedup as a function of the temperature and we elucidate the scaling of the acceleration for large values of the nonequilibrium drive.
 We find that after reaching a maximum in the ergodic region, the efficiency decreases towards a constant value as the dynamical glass transition is approached, as shown in Fig.~\ref{fig:Drel_lowphi}.
 This is the main result of this work.
-The temperature $T_d$ at which the dynamical glass transition occurs is unaffected by the presence of transverse forces, which is in line with the idea that the infinite-dimensional transition is fully encapsulated in the equilibrium distribution~\cite{ghimenti2022accelerating}, that is preserved by the transverse forces.
+The temperature $T_d$ at which the dynamical glass transition occurs is unaffected by the presence of transverse forces, suggesting that the long lived, metastable states that hinder the relaxation for this particular dynamics are encapsulated in the equilibrium distribution, which is preserved by transverse forces~\cite{ghimenti2022accelerating}.
+This is already an interesting result in itself, since {\it a priori} $T_d$ may depend on the specifics of the dynamics, as discussed in \cite{ikeda2017mean, szamel2018theory}.

 Our study elucidates the role of the transverse forces in the relaxation speedup.
 We pinpoint the influence of transverse forces in the one and two particle processes characterizing the dynamics of mean-field liquids.
 The technical difficulty is to carefully control the influence of the forces perpendicular to the energy gradient, which we achieve by extending the cavity approach of Ref.~\cite{liu2021dynamics}.
 On the physics side, transverse forces give rise to odd transport coefficients (diffusivity~\cite{hargus2021odd}, mobility~\cite{poggioli2023odd}, and viscosity~\cite{banerjee2017odd}), which also arise naturally in active systems composed of chiral particles or in the presence of nonreciprocal forces~\cite{fruchart2021non}.
 These coefficients usefully quantify the departure from equilibrium dynamics and explain how the relaxational dynamics is driven by nonequilibrium currents even in cases where the speedup efficiency is reduced.